franciscorichter/franciscorichter.github.io/_posts/2024-09-19-intro-social-networks-analysis.md

 - **Biological Networks**: Studying interactions between proteins, gene regulatory networks, and motifs that form the building blocks of life.
 - **Sociological Networks**: Analyzing social movements, development, education, and access within a population.

-Analyzing networks allows us to achieve the following objectives:

-- **Description**: Identifying and describing hidden community structures, clusters of closely related nodes, and general patterns in the network.
-- **Explanation**: Providing insights into the underlying mechanisms or structural dependencies within the system (e.g., who influences whom in a social network, or how entities are interrelated in a technological network).
-- **Prediction**: Forecasting future interactions or behaviors within the network, such as predicting the emergence of new relationships, or the likely behavior of system components based on current trends.

 ![Graph Representation of the Adjacency Matrix](/images/nets.png)